Who we are

 We work with public, private, third sector organisations and our citizens to improve their ability to defend against cyber attacks, increase their knowledge of cyber threats, and become more cyber resilient.
 In tandem with the National Cyber Security Centre (NCSC), we ensure they have access to the right advice, guidance and support.

 Our advice and guidance are tailored for individuals and micro/small businesses (up to 250 employees).
 Larger organisations require a more scaled-up approach.
-We work in partnership with NCSC and these larger organisations to help develop strategies in managing cybersecurity at scale.
+We work in conjunction with NCSC and these larger organisations to help develop strategies in managing cybersecurity at scale.

 More specifically, the Northern Ireland Cyber Security Centre: